balajiommudali1/terraform-module-GKE/README.md

-# kubernetes-IaC
+# GKE-IaC

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ---

-This repository contain GKE, EKS and AKS modules to deploy production kubernetes cluster.
-In variables.tf you can see the description of each argument to deploy kubernetes, for more information you can go to the Terraform website of each provider [GKE](https://www.terraform.io/docs/providers/google/r/container_cluster.html), [EKS](https://www.terraform.io/docs/providers/aws/r/eks_cluster.html) or [AKS](https://www.terraform.io/docs/providers/azurerm/r/kubernetes_cluster.html).
+This repository contain GKE module to deploy production kubernetes cluster.
+In variables.tf you can see the description of each argument to deploy kubernetes, for more information you can go to the Terraform website of each provider [GKE](https://www.terraform.io/docs/providers/google/r/container_cluster.html)

-> This project is in constant evolution by now we're focus in GKE kubernetes cluster.

 ## Compatibility